Skip to main content

 • Real-time dashboards for managers and HR directors

-Tools like the Certyneo platform allow for producing compliant HR documents in minutes, then having them signed electronically in a fully dematerialized workflow.
+Tools like Certyneo's AI-powered contract generator enable HR documents to be produced in compliance within minutes, then electronically signed in a fully paperless workflow.

 ---